FindArticles FindArticles

 • What PubMatic says is broken

-• The mechanics at issue: ad servers, exchanges, and bids
+• The mechanics in question: ad servers, exchanges and bids

-• Who pays the price: publishers and advertisers
+• Who bears the cost: publishers, and advertisers

 • Google’s likely defense